a-orangetree/College_Football_Scrape/README.md

 **Source Script:** PushToTeamYearStats.py

-**Note:** Duplicates exist on this table.
-These can be filtered either in SQL using the DISTINCT keyword, or in Python using the drop_duplicates() method.

 ##KNOWN BUGS / TODO

 * TeamSplits and GameResults tables are currently not populating certain data for games played at a Neutral site.
 * GameResults does not have data for games played against non-FBS teams
-* Duplicates exist on the TeamStatistics table.
-These can be filtered either in SQL using the DISTINCT keyword, or in Python using the drop_duplicates() method.

 ##OTHER FILES